Charles Lennox, 2nd Duke of Richmond

 Charles Lennox, 2nd Duke of Richmond, 2nd Duke of Lennox, 2nd Duke of Aubigny, (18 May 1701 – 8 August 1750), of Goodwood Park near Chichester in Sussex, was a British nobleman and politician.
 He was the only son of Charles Lennox, 1st Duke of Richmond and Lennox, the youngest of the seven illegitimate sons of King Charles II.

-The Duke was the most important of the early patrons of the game of cricket and did much to help its evolution from village cricket to first-class cricket.
+He performed distinguished military service for George II during the failed Jacobite uprising of 1745.
+He held a number of posts in connection with his high offices and raised a large aristocratic family, who made an impact on British political and cultural life.
+He is also remembered for his patronage of cricket.

 Early life

-Lennox was styled Earl of March from his birth in 1701 as heir to his father's dukedom.
+Lennox was styled Earl of March from his birth in 1701 as heir to the dukedom Charles II created for March's father.
 He also inherited his father's love of sports, particularly cricket.
 He had a serious accident at the age of 12 when he was thrown from a horse during a hunt, but he recovered and it did not deter him from horsemanship.